geekydevu/academic-webpage/content/about.md

 I am a Masters research student at the [MILA Lab](https://mila.quebec/en/) and McGill University with [Siva Reddy](https://sivareddy.in/), and a research intern at Korbit.AI.

+I will be spending Summers 2021 at Amazon Cambridge, UK as an Applied Scientist intern!

 ## Research Interest

 My ongoing research focuses on neural question generation from open educational resources (e.g. Wikipedia) for statistics and Machine Learning domain.